-The Money Laundering, Terrorist Financing (Amendment) and Transfer of Funds (Information on the Payer) Regulations 2019 require the Council to put in place best practice procedures and policies to prevent and protect their services from being used for potential money laundering activities.
+The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (and as amended 2019, 2022 & 2024) require the Council to put in place best practice procedures and policies to prevent and protect their services from being used for potential money laundering activities.

 The Council's arrangements for complying with these regulations are found at Appendix C.